Insight: Unattended Payments Enter a Scale Year in 2026

 Certification Depth Is Becoming a Differentiator

-UCP’s emphasis on multi-processor and multi-device certifications highlights a key competitive shift.
+UCP’s emphasis on offering solutions with multi-processor and multi-device certifications highlights a key competitive shift edge.
 Pricing still matters—but certification coverage now reduces deployment risk, accelerates rollout timelines, and lowers long-term support costs.

 For operators, this changes vendor selection criteria.
 For middleware providers, it elevates their role from commodity connector to strategic enabler.